 And this isn’t the only change.

-All over the work landscape, new ideas are blossoming and taking shape.
+From sector to sector, work trends are blossoming and taking shape.
 Let’s take a look at the most interesting ones.

 Working for good

 Lenovo has recently launched its ‘Work for Humankind’ initiative.
 In broad strokes, this is part of an inspiring vision of creating opportunities for people to work remotely for the good of others and the planet.
-Lenovo has set up technological hubs in remote places - such as Robinson Crusoe Island, Chile - so that people can go and work there remotely and help the local community with their sustainability goals.
+Lenovo has jumped on work trends in an entirely different way by setting up technological hubs in remote places – such as Robinson Crusoe Island, Chile – so that people can go and work there remotely and help the local community with their sustainability goals.

 Although this might still seem a bit unattainable for most of us (it’s not exactly as if such opportunities are plentiful – yet), there are indications that working remotely for the betterment of the planet could become more widespread.